opencontainers/runtime-spec/config.md

     For more information on how these two settings work together, see [the memory cgroup documentation section 10.
 OOM Contol][cgroup-v1-memory_2].
 * **`selinuxLabel`** (string, OPTIONAL) specifies the SELinux label for the process.
     For more information about SELinux, see  [SELinux documentation][selinux].
+* **`coreSched`** (object, OPTIONAL) is an object containing the Core Scheduling config options for the container.
+    This provides support for setting and copying core scheduling 'task cookies' between the container process and the threads (PID), processes (TGID), and process groups (PGID), which helps define groups of tasks that can be co-scheduled on the same core.
+    These groups can be specified either for security usecases (one group of tasks don’t trust another), or for performance usecases (some workloads may benefit from running on the same core as they don’t need the same hardware resources of the shared core, or may prefer different cores if they do share hardware resource needs).
+    For more information about Core Scheduling, see [Core Scheduling documentation][core-scheduling].
+    `coreSched` defines the following operations:

+    * **`create`** (bool, OPTIONAL) controls whether to create a new unique cookie for the process in the container.
+    * **`shareTo`** (array of objects, OPTIONAL) specifies the PIDs that the core_sched cookie of the current process should push to.
+    * **`shareFrom`** (array of objects, OPTIONAL) specifies the PIDs that the core_sched cookie of the current process should pull from.

 ### <a name="configUser" />User